January 13, 20269 min read

 Everyone agrees the status quo is broken.
 Almost no one has tried to fix it.

-That could mean two things:
+That could mean three things:

 Option 2: This is learned helplessness.
 The problem seems unsolvable, so people stopped trying.
 Like asking "why doesn't anyone build a personal computer for individuals?" in 1976.
 The IBM mainframes work fine.
 Why would regular people need computing power at home?